maniac0r/freqwatch/README.md

 # Freqwatch v0.2
-Joshua Davis (freqwatch -!- covert.codes)
+Joshua Davis (freqwatch -!- edgetera.net)

 # UPDATE:
 This is newer and does more: http://www.gammarf.io - check it out.
+Or check out my SensorScape repo

 Updates in v0.2
 ===============